Disclaimer: As an Amazon Associate we earn from qualifying purchases on the links to books on this page.

 Manual reporting systems based on the Twitter forms and the Twitter Rules

-Twitter claim to remove accounts which impersonate another user.
+Twitter claim to remove accounts that impersonate another user.
 However, they also state that accounts which parody another user are allowed.
 Reading all the policies together it would appear that Twitter will only remove impersonation accounts if the abuser is pretending to be you in a number of highly specific ways, for example, pretending to have your job, address, home address, social security number, voter ID etc – all information which is better covered using this form (private information).
-It’s also worth noting that unless you fax a copy of government issued ID to Twitter, any report using this form will be ignored.
+It’s also worth noting that unless you fax a copy of your government-issued ID to Twitter, any report using this form will be ignored.
 When abusive users impersonate, they often steal profile data, photos, or other material – in which case a copyright report will be much more effective, and it the material is appearing in Google search results, a DMCA takedown sent to Google will be even more effective.

 If you are a company, brand or organization – in our experience we’ve only seen Twitter remove accounts where the complainant has a valid trademark or where there’s been an instance of copyright infringement.
 This form alone doesn’t appear to be useful, but the trademark form and the copyright form do work.
 Our verdict: ineffective – use the copyright form or trademark form instead